-Tuition is computed based on the assumption that the student remains in class throughout the semester.
+Tuition is computed based on the assumption that the student remains in class throughout the month.
 A place in class has been reserved for each student.
 Tuition is refunded in accordance to the College's Cancellation/Withdrawal and Refund Policy.
-A student withdrawing from the College must submit a written notice to the Program Director.
+A student withdrawing from the College must submit the cancelation form to the academic responsible.

-A 100% refund will be given for cancellation at any time from the date of a student's registration to the day before the first scheduled day of the semester or from the date the student cancels his/her executed enrollment agreement within three (3) business days of signing the agreement.
-Cancellation following the 3^{rd} business day, but before the first class, will result in a refund of all monies paid, except for the \$50.00 for admissions fee and \$100.00 for registration fee.
+A 100% refund will be given for cancellation at any time from the date of a student's registration to the day before the first scheduled day of the first day or from the date the student cancels his/her executed enrollment agreement within three (3) business days of signing the agreement.
+Cancellation following the 3rd business day, but before the first class, will result in a refund of all monies paid, except for the \$100.00 for admissions fee.

-Any monies paid for supplies, books or equipment which are returned to Cesar Vallejo College and approved as acceptable, are refunded to a student who withdrawals prior to the start of a semester, providing the student's items can be resold.
-Cesar Vallejo College reserves the right to determine if above mentioned items are returnable.
 Refunds will be made available within thirty (30) days from the date of the determination of a student's withdrawal or receipt of Cancellation Notice from the student.